michael-womack/qualityIssueTracker/README.md

 ## Overview
 This application is designed to model a simplified defect and deviation lifecycle, similar to processes used in regulated environments.
-It emphasizes traceability, allowing users to manage issues and track their status.
+It emphasizes traceability, allowing the user to manage issues and track their status.

 ---